kashodiya/openhands-setup-and-learn/OPEHNADS-INSTALL-GUIDE.md

 ## Setup using Docker (recommanded option)
 - Create a folder of your choice and location
 - In that folder create docker-compose.yml file with following content.
+- IMPORTANT: DO NOT FORGET TO REPLACE LITELLM KEY (key must start with 'sk-'): sk-your-key-here
 ```yaml
 services:
   openhands-app: